 We use YMCA Character Development program and The Creative Curriculum® https://teachingstrategies.com/solutions/teach/preschool/ or https://teachingstrategies.com/solutions/teach/creative-curriculum-infants-toddlers-twos/ developed by Teaching Strategies, Inc. This allows us to provide a well-rounded early learning program for children prior to Kindergarten.
 Our staff members implement both teacher-developed and child-directed activities.
 Here, curriculum builds year-after-year centering on development of children’s social-emotional, cognitive, language, physical skills, and core subject areas such as science, literacy, and mathematics.
 We partner with families to create goals for their child and update families on developmental milestones through conferences and Teaching Strategies GOLD assessment tools.

 Community Connections – We believe it is important to instill a feeling of belonging in every child.
 Our community is full of rich and diverse opportunities to teach children the value of their neighborhood and of those who live in it.
-We achieve this by taking active walks in the neighborhood, visiting local community helpers, inviting guest speakers into the classroom, and taking field trips to local businesses and educational sites.
+We achieve this by taking active walks in our community passing by local community helpers, businesses, murals, and neighbors.

 Our teachers are selected for their expertise, enthusiasm, and experience.
 They look forward to working with children every morning and our staff retention rates reflect that.
 All of our lead teachers meet state educational requirements.
 They complete extensive training in child development and age-appropriate program planning, CPR/AED, First-Aid, and child abuse prevention.
 Reference checks and extensive background checks are performed to ensure the safety of all children.